Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 While Valentine's Day is always celebrated on February 14 in most countries, it is not a public holiday.
 So don't expect government offices, banks, schools and organizations to be closed.

 Because millions of people all over the world celebrate love and romance on Valentine's Day, it is the busiest day for florists.
 Greeting card stores, jewelers, and stores that sell chocolates are also busy.
-Restaurants are usually crowded on Valentine's Day on this romantic day because a lot of people love to dine with their special ones.
-Some upscale restaurants have special Valentine's Day dinners for which reservations must be made in advance.
+Restaurants are usually crowded on the most romantic day of the year because a lot of people love to dine with their special ones.
+Some upscale restaurants have special Valentine's Day dinners for which reservations must be made long in advance.

 The Flowers and Chocolate Debate